• Skip to primary navigation

 Why are truffles and truffle products expensive?

-First, truffles grow in only a few places and are seasonal.
+First, fresh truffles grow in only a few places and are seasonal.
 They also mainly grow in the wild which makes finding them very time consuming.
 Finally, they have a short shelf life.

 Storage